Tim Clancy

 Self-driving cars don't drink, and Denton County will get a self-driving car service this summer.
 The nation's first publicly available self-driving car service will begin its test run this July in Frisco.
 Who’s te...
 Read more

-New Law Gives First-Time DWI Offenders Chance to Seal Criminal Record
+First-Time DWI Offenders Can Seal Their Criminal Record in Dallas, TX

 DWI and Resulting Death: What Constitutes Intoxication Manslaughter?